core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in {{Section 7.4 of RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

-As discussed in {{sec-synch-seq-num}}, a Replay Window may be initialized as not valid, following the loss of mutable Security Context {{ssec-loss-mutable-context}}.
-In particular, {{ssec-loss-mutable-context-total}} and {{ssec-loss-mutable-context-overflow}} define measures that endpoints need to take in such a situation, before resuming to accept incoming messages from other group members.
+A server may not be synchronized with a the client's Sender Sequence Number, or a Replay Window may be initialized as not valid, see {{ssec-loss-mutable-context}}. {{ssec-loss-mutable-context-total}} and {{ssec-loss-mutable-context-overflow}} define measures that endpoints need to take in such situations, before resuming to accept incoming messages from other group members.

 ## Message Freshness {#ssec-seccons-freshness}